 - Emotional intelligence and healing trauma: I use a variety of methods to help you access your emotions in safe, gentle ways.
 This can include very painful emotions from past events or traumas.
 In such instances I would pay particular attention to a. teaching you specific techniques for making you feel safe and grounded; b teaching you specific techniques for looking at painful events safely; c. helping you establish a strong foundation or ‘safe place’ before d. using the least invasive or emotive methods to explore past trauma in very small periods of time.
 With such work we go at a pace that is right for you, taking great care to ensure that you are not ‘re-traumatised’.

-These are just a few of the tools that are available to us in any work we might undertake.
-I approach each patient as a unique person with unique requirements and do my best to tailor what I offer you at each stage of your development or progress throughout the work.
-Therapeutic work is then only limited by our imaginations, with the work amounting to a creative process of discovery and learning.
+These are just a few of the tools that are available within my practice and I approach each patient as a unique person with unique requirements and do my best to tailor what I offer you at each stage of your development or progress throughout the work.
+Therapeutic work is then only limited by the creative possibilities we agree to pursue, with the work amounting to a creative process of discovery and learning.

 Structure and Format